 In 2010 Vossloh took over the companies of the Stahlberg-Roensch Group, Seevetal near Hamburg, active in rail services, as well as LOG Logistikgesellschaft Gleisbau mbH and ISB Instandhaltungssysteme Bahn GmbH of the Contrack Group, Hanover.
 The acquisition of Vossloh Rail Services (Lifecycle Solutions division) covered seven German locations specialising primarily in complex solutions for welding and logistics, as well as in preventative rail maintenance.
 Also included: rail experience since 1948.
 Today, our unique High-Speed Grinding technology forms the basis for ongoing globalisation of our service business.

 Vossloh Tie Technologies constitutes Vossloh’s most recent activity (Core Components division).
-The year 2017 began with the acquisition of Rocla Concrete Tie, Inc., Denver, Colorado.
+The year 2017 began with the acquisition of Rocla Concrete Tie, Inc., Lakewood, Colorado.
 Rocla has been supplying customers within the US focus market with concrete railway ties since 1986.
 Apart from major Class 1 rail operators, the customer base also includes passenger transportation companies within the USA.
 In addition, switch ties, concrete low-vibration track blocks and crossing panels are also developed and manufactured.
 Production itself takes place at six own US-based plants and at a further site in Mexico.